gmr/pamqp/docs/index.rst

 =====
 pamqp is a low level AMQP 0-9-1 frame encoding and decoding library for Python 2 & 3 released under the BSD license.

 pamqp is not a end-user client library for talking to RabbitMQ but rather is used by client libraries for marshaling and unmarshaling AMQP frames.
-All methods should have test coverage and pass in Python 2.6, 2.7 and 3.3.
+All methods should have test coverage and pass in Python 2.6, 2.7, 3.3, and 3.4.

-AMQP class/method command class mappings can be found in the :py:mod:`rmqid.specification` module while actual frame encoding and encoding should be run through the :py:mod:`rmqid.frame` module.
+AMQP class/method command class mappings can be found in the :py:mod:`pamqp.specification` module while actual frame encoding and encoding should be run through the :py:mod:`pamqp.frame` module.

 Issues
 ------